 Leaders and Managers describe Empowerment, Engagement and Motivation as their top priorities.
 In fact, science has shown, that teams are more engaged, if they have mastery, autonomy and purpose.
-Therefore, managers can achieve long term success, if they create self-organized teams with Management 3.0.
+Therefore, managers can achieve long-term success, if they create self-organized teams with Management 3.0.
 If teams are self-organized, they are more engaged.
 In the end, they then feel the trust of their boss and make quick decisions themselves.
+This decreases the need for micro-management and increases the mastery, autonomy and purpose.
 But what is the role of the managers, if teams are supposed to be self-organized?

 Management as a discipline was created in the early 20th century, mostly based on the works of Frederic Winslow Taylor.
 The main idea of his book "The Principles of Scientific Management" was to free the workers on the assembly line from the complexity of decision-making and just help them to create an environment, where they can focus on the efficiency of their activities.
 Basically, in this traditional approach called Taylorism, there were three different responsibilities among the members of the company:

 - The Thinkers, who were the Directors or Top Management and designed the environment to work.

 - The Controllers, who were Line Managers, who took care, that the workers were following the rules